DrakeSeifert/RateCatz-Android-Application/README.md

 ---

-To see what cats you have favorited, head on over to the favorites section.
+To see what cats you have favorited, head on over to the favorites page.
 You can delete cats at any time by holding down the photo and selecting the delete option.

 <p align="center">
   <img src="https://github.com/DrakeSeifert/RateCatz-Android-Application/blob/master/ScreenShots/ScreenShot5.jpg" alt="ScreenShot1" width="400"/>